ObsidianBox/Obsidian/README.md

 >If a new dependency was added, you can just restart your IDE and the Gradle plugin for that IDE should pull in the new dependencies.

 __Help!
 Things are not working!__
->Some issues can be resolved by deleting the '.gradle' folder in your user directory and running through the setup steps again.
+>Some issues can be resolved by deleting the '.gradle' folder in your user directory and running through the setup steps again, or even running `gradle cleanCache` and running through the setup again.
 Otherwise if you are having trouble with something that the README does not cover, feel free to join our IRC channel and ask for assistance.

 [Chat]: http://obsidianbox.org/chat/
 [Donate]: http://obsidianbox.org/donate/